 We have in recent years depended on our relationship with our Sponsor, to help guide our business plan.
 Our Sponsor has significant expertise in financial matters.
 This expertise has been available to us through the representatives our Sponsor has on our board of directors and as a result of our Management Agreement with an affiliate of our Sponsor.
+In connection with the completion of this offering, the Management Agreement with an affiliate of our Sponsor.
 In connection with the completion of this offering, the Management Agreement with an affiliate of our Sponsor will terminate.
 After the closing of this offering, affiliates of our Sponsor may elect to reduce its ownership in our Company or reduce its involvement on our board of directors, which could reduce or eliminate the benefits we have historically achieved through our relationship with it.